EPS Grievances

 Policy 602.23

 1.1 The University is committed to fair and equitable treatment for all employees.
-This policy provides a means of grievance and/or appeal for those EHRA Non-faculty employees (including, but not limited to, Senior Academic and Administrative Officers (SAAO), who are not subject to the faculty grievance procedures), to secure a good faith review and attempted resolution of decisions concerning dismissal, or other serious sanctions (disciplinary action that affects compensation), and/or other matters specifically enumerated below.
+This policy provides a means of grievance and/or appeal for those EPS ("Exempt Professional Staff") employees to secure a good faith review and attempted resolution of decisions concerning dismissal, or other serious sanctions (disciplinary action that affects compensation), and/or other matters specifically enumerated below.

-2.1 This policy applies to all EHRA Non-faculty employees.
+2.1 This policy applies to all EPS employees.

-2.2 A grievance may be filed, subject to all requirements and limitations provided in The UNC Policy Manual, Chapter 100.1, The Code, section 611 and The UNC Policy Manual, policies 300.1.1 and 300.2.1, to seek review and resolution of the following matters:
+2.2 A grievance may be filed, subject to all requirements and limitations provided in The UNC Policy Manual, Chapter 100.1, The Code, section 612 and The UNC Policy Manual, specifically policy 300.1.1, to seek review and resolution of the following matters:

 • unlawful or impermissible harassment or other discrimination (e.g. race, religion, sex, age, disability, national origin and veteran status) when an adverse employment action is taken.
 The specific protected classes are covered in the University's policy on Discrimination, Harassment, Retaliation, and Sex-Based Misconduct, Policy 110.